simeks/OpenGL-Framework/README.md

 - Suppport for vertex array objects.
 - Basic math utilities.

-There's also a sample application that is provided together with the framework, this application has been compiled and tested on Windows 7 and OS X 10.9.

 The project have a couple of dependencies:
 - SDL : Simple DirectMedia Layer, http://www.libsdl.org/
 - GLEW: The OpenGL Extension Wrangler Library, http://glew.sourceforge.net/